Angler battling a powerful shark on heavy tackle offshore of Miami, FL - Nomad Fishing Charters

 • Wrecks and reefs hold lemon sharks, but only if you anchor right and set the chum line.

-Don’t guess.
+Do not guess.
 Watch, ask, and learn from those who fish these waters every week.
-The difference between a slow day and a full cooler often comes down to one small detail.
-Where you anchor, how you set your drift, or when you switch baits.
-At Nomad Fishing Charters, we use our local experience to put anglers in the right spot at the right time, giving you the best shot at landing a trophy shark.
+The difference between a slow day and a full cooler often comes down to one small detail: where you anchor, how you set your drift, or when you switch baits.
+We use our local experience to put anglers in the right spot at the right time.
+You can read the full story behind that experience in our background on Captain Orly.